ianwdunlop/rails-skeleton/README.md

 * Use `http://localhost:3000/users/auth/google_oauth2/callback` as a redirect URI
 * Enable the `Google+ API` on the `APIs` page

+## Licence
+The source code is released under the MIT License, http://opensource.org/licenses/MIT.
+See licence.txt for more details.
 Feel free to clone and modify.